2017 Houston Astros season: August

 On August 10, Bregman tied the Astros' record for extra-base hits in consecutive games at 10 games, first accomplished by Hidalgo.
 In a 27-game stretch following the All-Star break, the Astros slumped, going 11–16.

 On August 13, 2017, the Chicago White Sox traded reliever Tyler Clippard to the Astros for a player to be named later or cash considerations.

 On Saturday, August 26, Hurricane Harvey reached Houston.
-The Astros were playing a series versus the Los Angeles Angels at the time, and were scheduled to return home to host the Texas Rangers.
+The Astros were playing a series on the read versus the Los Angeles Angels at the time, and were scheduled to return home to host the Texas Rangers.
 The games versus the Rangers were relocated to Tropicana Field in St. Petersburg, Florida, as more than 50 inches of rain inundated parts of Greater Houston and flooded more than one-third.
 Team officials planned for the next series versus the New York Mets also to be played at Tropicana Field, but mayor Sylvester Turner encouraged Astros president Reid Ryan to return the team to Houston to play the Mets.
 "You guys come home and play baseball," said Turner to Ryan.
 "This will be the beginning of our rebuild."